 There are some things that parents should never try to do for their kids as it may prevent them from learning essential life survival skills.

-Do Not Speak For Them
+Speak For Them

 If a parent becomes their child’s voice in every scenario where the child is asked to speak, the child will not be able to develop a healthy level of confidence in their own abilities and decisions.